2020-on BMW F900R review: BMW’s sporty naked middleweight gets racy and sharpens up for 2025

 The R’s steering is weighty compared to the XR, its handling is far less agile, despite giving the impression, visually, that it should be the other way round and, in short, the R feels like a best effort from the leftovers.

-While although larger BMW’s, including the hugely popular R1250GS, have recently drawn criticism for relinquishing Brembo brakes for lesser known items by Hayes, that’s not the case with the two 900s.
+While although larger BMW’s, including the hugely popular R1250GS, have drawn criticism in recent years for relinquishing Brembo brakes for lesser known items by Hayes, that’s not the case with the two 900s.

 They both have big twin discs with matching, four-pot Brembo radial calipers and, although not the Italian company’s top spec stuff, as you might expect to see gracing WSB grids and more, there’s nothing about them worthy of criticism.
 Cornering ABS, meanwhile is an option that comes with the SE model while another option is ESA.